- ACRONYMS AND DEFINITIONS

 - Gallbladder disease

-- In trials, cholelithiasis occurred in more patients treated with Saxenda than placebo (1.5% vs 0.5%), as did cholecystitis (0.6% vs 0.2%).
-Substantial or rapid weight loss can increase the risk of cholelithiasis; however, even after accounting for the degree of weight loss, Saxenda-treated patients still had a higher incidence of acute gallbladder disease.
+- In trials, Saxenda-treated patients had a higher incidence of cholelithiasis (1.5% vs 0.5%) and cholecystitis (0.6% vs 0.2%) than placebo-treated patients.
+Substantial or rapid weight loss can increase the risk of cholelithiasis; however, even after accounting for the degree of weight loss, gallbladder disease was more common in Saxenda-treated patients.

 - If patients experience symptoms of gallbladder disease, appropriate workup should be initiated